Popular local soccer trainer's inspiring journey from Ethiopia to Texas

 More than 400 students of the game, as young as 5 and as old as 27, travel to train with Vickers.

-"Teddy has taught me to be more daring during the game," said Westwood freshman varsity soccer player Nadia Giannetti.
+"Teddy has taught me to be more daring during the game," Westwood freshman varsity soccer player Nadia Giannetti said.
 "I feel like I'm less timid, as well."

 Giannetti has trained with Vickers for about five years.

-"I always think that when you come in here, it's always a positive vibe," Giannetti added.
+"I always think that when you come in here, it's always a positive vibe," Giannetti said.

 Those positive vibes are intentional.
 Take one step inside, and you'll see yellow smiley face balloons all over the place.

-"We've got a lot of smiling faces," explained Vickers.
+"We've got a lot of smiling faces," Vickers explained.
 "My favorite balloons.
 Why?
 I want them to remember it's a joyful place to smile.
 Have fun."

 These vibes did not just happen overnight.
 In fact, Teddy's story begins 8,500 miles away.

-"I started as a youngster playing soccer in the streets of Ethiopia, and that gave me this opportunity," said Vickers.
+"I started as a youngster playing soccer in the streets of Ethiopia, and that gave me this opportunity," Vickers said.
 "Brought me to the United States."

 His parents worked two jobs just to provide for the family.
-So, at 11 years old, Teddy was adopted by the Vickers, a loving second family from Franklin, Texas.
+At 11 years old, he was adopted by the Vickers, a loving second family from Franklin, Texas.

-"It was a great opportunity for me," said Vickers.
+"It was a great opportunity for me," Vickers said.
 "And also, I did want to come in, take this step to better myself and my family."

 Vickers was forced to learn a brand-new language – English – and actually admitted to having a more challenging time learning how to eat new, American food.

-"For like three months, I had a very difficult time eating a lot of the different foods," said Vickers.
+"For like, three months, I had a very difficult time eating a lot of the different foods," Vickers said.
 "Now we have a pizza almost every other day."

-Much like his appetite for pizza, Teddy's journey in the U.S. took time.
+Much like his appetite for pizza, Vickers' journey in the U.S. took time.
 First, he became a U.S. citizen.
 Then he had to adjust to life in Franklin.
-Soccer remained a staple throughout though.
+But Soccer remained a staple throughout.
 He later played soccer and earned his degree at Concordia University.

 Vickers certainly has a lot to be proud of regarding his journey from Ethiopia to Texas.

 "Proud of the tenacity, being able to continue and being able to accomplish my dream – and not in a way I thought, soccer-wise.
-But in an actually better way, it worked out," said Vickers.
+But in an actually better way, it worked out," Vickers said.
 "It's brilliant."